Report: Brevard County mother gives birth to twins on toilet, puts one in trash

 Read: Mother arrested after newborns found dead in West Melbourne home, police say

+She told them she went to the restroom and gave birth over a toilet, investigators said.

-Thomas cut off the boy’s umbilical cord with a pair of scissors and placed the boy inside a blue shirt and began “cleaning up the mess,” documents said.
+Thomas told investigators she cut off the boy’s umbilical cord with a pair of scissors, placed the boy inside a blue shirt and began “cleaning up the mess,” documents said.

 >>> Download the free WFTV news app <<<